nasrbechir/mif08-labs19/INSTALL.md

 	COMPRESSXZ=(xz -c -z - --threads=0)
 	COMPRESSZST=(zstd -c -z -q - --threads=0)

-For more infos visit :https://wiki.archlinux.org/index.php/Makepkg#Parallel_compilation
+For more infos visit: https://wiki.archlinux.org/index.php/Makepkg#Parallel_compilation

 Now you can install from AUR __riscv64-unknown-elf-gcc__ and __riscv64-unknown-elf-newlib__ for the c standard lib.